-So take a read of the interviews to learn how they share experience as a teacher and enthusiast!
+So take a read of the yoga interviews and learn more about the experience of each participant as they share their story.
 The main aim of this campaign is to motivate you to continue your journey no matter where you are on it.

 Designed to inspire your yoga practice and encourage you to follow your dreams.

 This week’s Yoga Stars feature is hosted by Kim Woodley!
 Check out her beautifully inspiring instagram feed: @Yogini.Kim

 “Tension is who you think you should be.
 Relaxation is who you are.” ~ Kim

 Where are you originally from?